roboll/helmfile/README.md

 # helm-git powered repository: You can treat any Git repository as a charts repository
 - name: polaris
   url: git+https://github.com/reactiveops/polaris@deploy/helm?ref=master
-# Advanced configuration: You can setup basic or tls auth
+# Advanced configuration: You can setup basic or tls auth and optionally enable helm OCI integration
 - name: roboll
   url: http://roboll.io/charts
   certFile: optional_client_cert
   keyFile: optional_client_key
   username: optional_username
   password: optional_password
+  oci: true
 # Advanced configuration: You can use a ca bundle to use an https repo
 # with a self-signed certificate
 - name: insecure